-Jabiru recommend a TBO of 1000 hours of engines to s/n 709.
-From s/n 710 TBO has been extended to 2000 hours with a top end overhaul done at 1000 hours, certain conditions do apply for this situation.
+Jabiru recommend a TBO of 1000 hours for engines to s/n 118.
 A Guaranteed Fixed Price Overhaul Plan is offered with both engines.
 Contact your regional distributor or Jabiru Aircraft for details.
 Top End overhauls are also available on later model engines.
+From s/n 118 TBO has been extended to 2000 hours with Top End at 1000, conditions apply.